In Excel 2010, the Betainv function has been replaced by the Beta.Inv function, which has improved accuracy.

 Note that, in the above example, the arguments [A] and [B] have been supplied to the functions as the values 0 and 1.
 However, these values could have been omitted from the function, as their values, if omitted, default to 0 and 1.

-Further details and examples of the Excel Betainv function are provided on the Microsoft Office website.
+For further details and examples of the Excel Betainv function, see the Microsoft Office website.

 If you get an error from the Excel Betainv function this is likely to be one of the following: